ImAnAutie/KinchangoBridge/README.md

 Currently working features are
 * Sign in
-* Profile fetching
+* Profile information fetching
-* Card list fetching
+* List of cards
+* List of journeys on a card

 It appears that you cannot have multiple sessions for a single MangoUser_ID open at any one time,signing in somewhere else when you have an open session invalidates any old MangoUser_Token's